PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

 in case.

 # Notes on how to use the Jackal+Kinova gen3 lite setup
+## Some terminology
+- Jackal: the four wheeled robot
+- Kinova arm: the robotic arm on top of the Jackal (formally kinova gen3 lite)
+- Axis camera: (large rotatable camera mounted at the rear of the Jackal)
+- Flir camera: small camera mounted on the front of the Jackal

 ## Battery and power on
 Jackal is powered by a single large battery.
 Find the axis camera (small camera mounted fixed to the jackal) and pull up on the Jackal's metal lip.
 Inside will be the battery housing.